ualbertalib/jupiter/docs/jupiter_phase_2.md

 Leveraging Solr for this could theoretically continue indefinitely, although I think there are downsides in terms of critical membership information not being stored in the primary RDBMS and therefore running the risk of getting out of sync due to a lack of shared transactions between Postgres and Solr updates.

+That said, there's no particular reason to confine yourselves to PCDM style nesting representations -- rather than fight with creating data models that allow for arbitrary nesting anything in anything (Items with nested Items with nested Items...) you could simply model, say, digitized books in the database as Items with "Pages" in two tables with a perfectly normal ordered join table, and worry about serializing this out to a more generic PCDM-y representation at export time.

-Fortunately there are options available for implementing the same basic idea in Postgresql (represent membership trees as paths on objects).
+Fortunately, if you do want to keep going with the path approach, there are options available for implementing the same basic idea in Postgresql (represent membership trees as paths on objects).
 Either of https://github.com/ClosureTree/closure_tree (which I think is database agnostic) or https://github.com/sjke/pg_ltree (which relies on Postgres's ltree extension) should work for this purpose.

 Note that the ltree implementation is more general than closure tree, and can directly represent a node having more than one path (ie, an item being in more than one collection), whereas some workarounds would be necessary in the closure_tree implementation (you could create an intermediate "proxy" model such that every instance of the proxy had a single parent but an item can be pointed at by more than one proxy.
 There are inefficiencies implied in loading or modifying this, though.
 My off-the-cuff suggestion is that pg_ltree is probably all you'll need).

 Rochkind, on this same subject, wrote:

 > We will plan from the start to prioritize efficient rdbms querying over ontological purity.
 Dealing with avoiding n+1 (or worse) when doing expected things like displaying a list of objects/works with thumbnails, or displaying all a work’s members with thumbnails.
 In some cases we may resort to recursive CTEs; some solution will be built into the tool, this isn’t something to make developer-users figure out for themselves each implementation.

-I heartily co-sign the idea of abandoning any and all thoughts of "ontological purity" when it comes to designing the DAMS web applications' database models.
-Remember, the idea here is to let the web apps handle things in a webapp-y way and _transform_ this data via separate translator projects for things like triplestore ingestion, serving OAI feeds, etc. The transformations can output data as pure and normalized as metadata or OAI consumers want -- don't cripple the web application's performance to "pre-design" that purity before you need to.
+Again, I heartily co-sign the idea of abandoning any and all thoughts of "ontological purity" when it comes to designing the DAMS web applications' database models.
+Remember, the idea here is to let the web apps handle things in a webapp-y way and _transform_ this data via separate translator projects for things like triplestore ingestion, serving OAI feeds, etc. The transformations can output data as pure and normalized as metadata or OAI consumers want -- don't cripple the web application's performance to "pre-bake" that purity before you need to.

 Again, this is very much the approach taken in industry -- store data in a way that makes sense to keep the user-facing web applications fast and functional and _transform_ that data via pipeline tools on the way into completely separate data stores for other teams (a triplestore for Metadata team here is no different in overall purpose than a hadoop cluster for a machine-learning team at an internet company).

-All that said, stay away from recursive CTEs to resolve membership queries.
-We know the path approach works -- if no sufficient tree representation is workable in postgresql, I'd look at the viability of doing it the way we're doing it right now via solr, rather than resort to expensive recursive SQL query approaches.
+All that said, recursive CTEs may or may not be a less (or more!) performant solution than the tree approaches to resolve membership queries.
+We know the path approach works -- if no sufficient tree representation is workable in postgresql, and the CTE approach looks particular slow I'd look at the viability of doing it the way we're doing it right now via solr, rather than resort to expensive recursive SQL query approaches.
+But if you can avoid this entirely by modelling this relationally, I'd prefer that over anything else.

 Exporting linked data formats